Fiona Mactaggart: Early life and career

-Mactaggart was educated at the independent Cheltenham Ladies' College.
+Fiona Margaret Mactaggart was born at The London Clinic on 12 September 1953.
+She was educated at the independent Cheltenham Ladies' College.
 She read for a BA in English at King's College London, an MA at the Institute of Education and a PGCE at Goldsmiths, University of London.
 While at university, she was an outspoken member of the Young Students and Socialists Society and sought to live down her school days at Cheltenham Ladies' College.

 Mactaggart was vice-president and National Secretary of the National Union of Students from 1978 to 1981.
 She was Press and Public Relations Officer for the National Council for Voluntary Organisations (NCVO) for six months before being General Secretary of the Joint Council for the Welfare of Immigrants from 1982 to 1987.
 She was a primary school teacher in Peckham from 1987 to 1992, noting "I have a voice that children can hear at the other end of the playground".

 She was elected to Wandsworth Council in 1986 to represent the Shaftesbury ward and was Leader of the Labour Group from 1988 to 1990, when she lost her seat.
 From 1992 to 1997, she was a lecturer in Primary Education at the Institute of Education and Chair of Liberty, the civil liberties rights pressure group.
 While a primary school teacher, she decided to become an MP, as being able to change the world "thirty kids at a time" seemed too slow for her.
 She is a feminist.